Many people with a phobia don't need treatment. Avoiding the object of their fear is enough to control the problem.

 Other possible side effects of moclobemide include:

-If you're prescribed antidepressants, it's very important that you don't suddenly stop taking them.
+If you are prescribed antidepressants, do not suddenly stop taking them.
 Suddenly stopping can cause withdrawal symptoms.
-Talk to your GP, they can gradually lower your dose.
+Talk to your GP and they can gradually lower your dose.

 Tranquillisers